 Community as close and concrete human ties, as "communion," as a collective identity, with identifying group relations.
-Traditional: Reconceptualization 1: Reconceptualization 2: Supplementing the geographical Supplementing the structural/ with the nongeographical material with the cultural Geography community of interest interpretative community Ethnicity virtual or on line community community of meaning the broadcaster and community are defined by the concept of two-way communication.
+Traditional: Reconceptualization 1: Supplementing the geographical with the nongeographical Reconceptualization 2: Supplementing the structural/ material with the cultural GeographyEthnicity community of interest virtual or on line community interpretative communitycommunity of meaning the broadcaster and community are defined by the concept of two-way communication.
 Access by the community and participation of the community are to be considered key defining factors, (Berrigan 1977; 1979; O'Sullivan-Ryan and Kaplun, 1979; Savio, 1990; Sjöberg, 1994; Fraser and Restrepo, 2000).
 As Berrigan eloquently summarizes "[Community media] are media to which members of the community have access, for information, education, entertainment, when they want access.
 They are media in which the community participates, as planners, producers, performers.
 They are the means of expression of the community, rather than for the community" (Berrigan 1979, p.
 8).
 He (partially) links access to the reception of information, education, and entertainment considered relevant by/for the community: "[Access] may be defined in terms of the opportunities available to the public to choose varied and relevant programs, and to have a means of feedback to transmit its reactions and demands to production organizations" (1979, p.
 18).